Skip to Content

 Label 8: Amounts the ATO thinks is Unpaid

-Column 3 lists out the amounts that the ATO believes is still outstanding on the date of issue of the DPN.
+Column 3 lists out the amounts that the ATO believes are still outstanding on the date of issue of the DPN.
 Notice this amount can differ from Column 2 if part payments have been received or the ATO have varied the amount due to other information available to them.
+This column highlights the basis for the director's financial exposure.

 Label 9: Non-Lockdown Amounts

 Column 4 lists out the amounts that were reported on within 3 months of the due date of the BAS.
-Non-lockdown amounts are remitted from the director's personal account if one of the actions listed in page 4 are taken prior to the deadline date.
+Non-lockdown amounts are remitted from the director's personal account if one of the actions listed in page 4 are taken prior to the deadline date, offering a pathway to mitigate personal responsibility for company debts.

 Label 10: Lockdown Amounts